-Stephanie M. Beige has devoted her entire career to representing institutional and individual investors in shareholder class actions, derivative litigation, antitrust litigation, and individual litigation.
-She has been named a Super Lawyer by Super Lawyers Magazine for her work in securities litigation and has been selected to the New York Metro “Super Lawyers Top Women List” in 2016-2019.
-Ms. Beige has also been recommended by The Legal 500 (2013, 2015-2016, and 2019).
+Stephanie M. Beige has devoted her entire career to representing plaintiffs in shareholder class actions, derivative litigation, antitrust litigation, and individual litigation.
+She has been named a Super Lawyer by Super Lawyers Magazine for her work in securities litigation and has been selected to the New York Metro “Super Lawyers Top Women List” in 2016-2020.
+Ms. Beige has also been recommended by The Legal 500 (2013, 2015-2016, 2019-2021).

 Ms. Beige also litigated an individual action on behalf of the New Mexico Public Employees Retirement Association (“PERA”) against Wells Fargo Bank and affiliates arising from defendants’ mismanagement of PERA’s securities lending program.
 Ms. Beige was instrumental in the negotiation of a $50 million recovery for PERA – obtained on the eve of trial – representing over 65% of PERA’s damages.
 Ms. Beige litigated a similar action against Wells Fargo Bank on behalf of the New Mexico Educational Retirement Board (“ERB”).
 After two years of litigation, a $5 million settlement was obtained for ERB, representing over 50% of its damages.